HomeReady® Mortgage Guidelines

 Only 3%* down Payment

-First and foremost, borrowers are only asked to make a 3% down payment.
-This is very similar to the FHA requirement of 3.5% down payment.
-This one requirement opens the door to home ownership for a much bigger pool of applicants.
+First and foremost, borrowers are only asked to make at least a 3% down payment.
+This is very similar to the FHA requirement of at least a 3.5% down payment.
+This one requirement opens the door to homeownership for a much bigger pool of applicants.

 For example, consider a married couple buying a home priced at $160,000.
-With a conventional mortgage that required 10% down payment, the couple would need to save up $16,000 for the home purchase.
+With a conventional loan that required a 10% down payment, the couple would need to save up $16,000 for the home purchase.

 Down Payment Gifts are Allowed